RTL Logo

 Rome's Corte d'Appello plays a central role in trials on citizenship by blood | Photo: Depositphotos

 The Italian Senate approved on Thursday, the 8th, a package of amendments to the text of DDL 1432, included in Decree-Law No. 36/2025, known as the “Tajani Decree”.
-The text includes an unprecedented requirement: the Italian ancestor must have had exclusively a Italian citizenship, including at the time of death.
-The proposal now goes to a new round of discussions on May 14.
+The text includes an unprecedented requirement: the Italian ancestor must have had exclusively Italian citizenship, including at the time of death.
+The proposal now moves to a new round of discussions on May 14th.

 “Riccardo De Simone and I published an essay a few years ago on dual citizenship, in which we explained the normative evolution.
-The amendment 'exclusively to Italian citizenship' takes us back 200 years in time and rescues the thesis of the unity of citizenship, in complete contrast with the pluralist tendency towards bipolicy (dual citizenship)".
+The amendment 'exclusively Italian citizenship' takes us back 200 years and revives the thesis of the unity of citizenship, in complete contrast to the pluralist trend towards bipolarity.” (dual citizenship)".

 With this statement, the jurist Giovanni Bonato rekindled an old alert.
 The issue of dual citizenship and its normative evolution was the subject of an in-depth study by him and by Riccardo De Simone, published in Judicium, one of the most respected legal journals in Italy.